-If you fit these 3 “conditions” then it’s a no brainer than you can freely buy a high end fender or a signature model of your favorite artists.
-In my occasion, being a session guitarist, and this goes I think for all you pros out there.
+If you fit these 3 “conditions” then it’s a no-brainer that you can freely buy a high-end Fender or a signature model of your favorite artists.
+On my occasion, being a session guitarist, and this goes I think for all you pros out there.
 The questions are different?

 - Is it a reliable guitar?

-- Do I need very specific tone that only that piece of gear can achieve?
+- Do I need a very specific tone that only that piece of gear can achieve?

 - Does it add value to my arsenal of working instruments?